Cecilia Morel: Family life

+Her husband died in a helicopter crash on February 6, 2024.

 Advanced studies and social work

 In 1972, she began to study nursing at the Catholic University of Chile, but put her studies on hold when she moved abroad with her husband.
 She resumed her studies when they returned to Chile, which she continued until the birth of her second daughter, Cecilia.
 She was one semester short of graduating.

-She then entered the Instituto Profesional Carlos Casanueva, from which she graduated as family and youth counselor.
+She then entered the Instituto Profesional Carlos Casanueva, from which she graduated as a family and youth counselor.
 She also holds a degree in family and human relations from Universidad Mayor.

 In 1989, together with professionals from Instituto Carlos Casanueva (Enrique Cueto), founded what later became "La Casa de la Juventud", with the task of educating young people from Conchalí with growth and personal development workshops.
 Later, the Women Embark Foundation was derived from this project.

 First Lady (2010–2014, 2018–2022)

 As First Lady, Cecilia Morel has been appointed chair of a number of Chilean organisations.